Itineraries & ToursVisit Mankato

 Download the Veterans Memorial Tour PDF.
 Go>

-It has been more than 150 years since the US – Dakota War.
+It has been more than 150 years since the U.S.-Dakota Conflict.
 At least 450 white settlers and soldiers lost their lives along with many unrecorded Dakota casualties and forced removals.
 In the present day we try to understand the events leading up to the conflict along with the grim outcome – the simultaneous hanging of 38 Dakota on December 26, 1862.
 It was the largest mass execution in US History.
-The US – Dakota War also was the largest attack on settlers in the history of the US.
-This Self-Guided tour brings you to 33 sites of the US-Dakota War.
+The U.S.–Dakota Conflict also was the largest attack on settlers in the history of the U.S. This Self-Guided tour brings you to 33 sites of the U.S.-Dakota Conflict.
 Each site offers a brief description of its significance.

 A Tour of Visual and Poetic Beauty – Poetry Walk and Ride